matinict/Magento2x-Ubuntu-Nginx/MariaDB.md

       sudo mysql_secure_installation

-      #You will be prompted to set up the root user password, remove anonymous user accounts, restrict root user access to the local machine, and remove the test database.
+      #prompted to set up the root user password, remove anonymous user accounts, restrict root user access to the local machine, and remove the test database.

       #steps are explained in detail.
 It is recommended to answer Y (yes) to all questions.

+      mariadb --version

 ### MariaDB Upgrade from 10.1 to 10.2